carriehuangjy/Kiddivax_scripts/Pilot_study/data/readme.md

 ## Usage

-These datasets can be used for various purposes, such as data analysis, research, or further investigation.
-Researchers and analysts can explore the data to gain insights into the study participants, their symptoms, test results, and other related factors.
+These datasets is used for pilot studies and main studies.
 Please refer to the individual dataset files for specific details and column descriptions.